|

 Hardest Lesson:

-To learn not to do what I don't like doing
+Learning not to do what I don't like doing

 even when I'm good at it.